What We Do

 We provide ‘New Mum Boxes’ which include baby essentials such as clothing, bottles, nappies etc for new mums needing a helping start.

 Jay and Aaron are avid sports fans!
-They coach football on a weekly basis, to promote positive social behaviour, the importance of fitness and wellbeing and community pride.
+They coach football on a weekly basis, to promote positive social behaviour, the importance of fitness, teamwork, a sense of belonging and discipline, and reduce risk behaviours (such as substance abuse or dropping out).

 Unemployment is high in South Africa, and to help reduce this, we offer resume writing workshops and mock interviews to help community members improve their job prospects.